Dinesh-Wasnik/aspire-app/README.md

 User can apply to loan.
 After the loan is approved, the user is able to submit the weekly loan repayments.

+Admin can reject or approve the loan application.

 I pushed  .env and .env.testing files.